Heat vs Cold Therapy for Arthritis: Which One Works Best?

 • Swollen or inflamed joints

-• Targeted areas like hands, knees, or shoulders
+• Targeted areas like wrists, knuckles, or shoulders

-Always use a cloth barrier and limit cold sessions to 10–15 minutes.
+Always use a cloth barrier and limit sessions to 10–15 minutes.

 ⚠️ Common Mistakes to Avoid